neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 ### Security implications

 Communication happens in a private network that is not exposed to users;
-additionaly we can add auth to the broker.
+additionally we can add auth to the broker.

 ## Alternative: get existing pub-sub

 We could take some existing pub sub solution, e.g. RabbitMQ, Redis.
-But in this case IMV simplicity of our own outweights external dependency costs (RabbitMQ is much more complicated and needs VM; Redis Rust client maintenance is not ideal...).
+But in this case IMV simplicity of our own outweighs external dependency costs (RabbitMQ is much more complicated and needs VM; Redis Rust client maintenance is not ideal...).
 Also note that projects like CockroachDB and TiDB are based on gRPC as well.